HaomingChen1998/Portfolio-Project/Learning Note/Python Quick Help/README.md

 1. Need to save all first.
 2. Menu button next to the source control
 3. Changes -> Discard all changes

+OR
+1. Stash the file that I wanna keep. (from the menu button next to the source control.
+Save in a safe place, and we gonna bring it back later)
+2. Discard the change for the remaining unwanted files
+3. Pop stash (bring back the file that I saved before back)
 ```

 # Python Github Package Installation